otoolep/hraftd/README.md

 ## Reading and writing keys

-The reference implementation is a very simple key-value store.
+The reference implementation is a very simple in-memory key-value store.
 You can set a key like so:

 ```bash
 curl -XPOST localhost:11000/key -d '{"foo": "bar"}'